Homeowners – Businesses – Contractors – Anyone involved in digging

 STEP FOUR: Respect the marks

-The underground facilities located on your property will be identified by color coded paint, stakes or flags.
-Once the underground facilities have been located it is very important that the stakes, flags or paint not be disturbed.
-You may want to explain to young children that the brightly colored flags are not toys and should not be removed from the ground.
-Refer to the color code chart as a guide to identify the marked underground facility.
+Your property’s underground facilities will be marked with color-coded paint, stakes, or flags.
+It is crucial not to disturb these markers once the underground facilities have been located.
+It’s advisable to communicate to young children that the brightly colored flags are not toys and should not be removed.
+Utilize the color code chart as a reference to identify the marked underground facilities.

 STEP FIVE: Dig with care

-The width of the location tolerance zone includes 24 inches on each side of the utility plus the width of the utility itself.
-If you must dig within the tolerance zone, digging with caution by hand is recommended to help reduce the possibility of damage to the located utility.
-The depth of the facilities is not known by NC811.
-Facility owners will bury their lines according to their industry’s code.
-However, facility depths can vary due to installation practices, changes in grade, soil erosion, and other variables that occur over time.
+The location tolerance zone width encompasses 24 inches on each side of the utility, in addition to the utility’s width.
+If excavation within the tolerance zone is necessary, it is advisable to proceed with caution and opt for manual digging to minimize the potential for damage to the located utility.
+NC811 does not possess information about the depth of the facilities.
+Facility owners follow their industry’s code when burying lines; nevertheless, variations in facility depths may arise due to installation practices, alterations in grade, soil erosion, and other factors that evolve over time.

-If a damage occurs, you will need to notify the facility owner directly, and you can dial 811 to enter a report of damage to underground facilities.
-In the event of a gas product release, please quickly and safely move upwind and dial 911 to report.
+In case of damage, it is essential to inform the facility owner directly, and you can call 811 to file a report on damage to underground facilities.
+If a gas product release occurs, promptly and safely relocate upwind and dial 911 to report the incident.